Carbon Reduction Plan 🌱

 The carbon emission reduction achieved by these schemes will be measured against the 2022 baseline.

-Interact has already brought into action several measures, these include:
+Interact have already brought into action several measures, these include:

 • Using a third-party ‘Carbon neutral’ data centre